All Episodes

 But he did, and he's hoping we forgot his words from then.

-I'm Roger Hitchcock in for Rush Back after this.
+I'm Roger Hitchcock in for Rush, back after this.

-Coming up in the next hour here on the Rush Limbaugh program, Roger Hitchcock filling in for rush today, Spanish nuns on beer, China trying to poison you and your pet, the latest on global warming.
+Coming up in the next hour here on the Rush Limbaugh program, Roger Hitchcock filling in for Rush today.

-And I had a cigar with Arnold uh a couple of days ago, and I'll tell you the story.
+And I had a cigar with Arnold a couple of days ago, and I'll tell you the story also about the war on Walmart.

-It comes to San Diego and maybe to your town too.
+It comes to San Diego and maybe to your town, too.

 Export Selection